Yang2635/Magisk-FRPC/README.md

 - Check the integrity of the file to prevent the module from being damaged. (thanks to the inspiration provided by the Riru module).
 - It can be turned on or off in the Magisk module to control the start and end of the FRPC program.
 - The power of the device is less than 20% and the FRPC program is automatically terminated when it is not being charged.
 Please keep the device full of power!
+- Creating a screen file in the module directory means that the screen is detected, otherwise it will not be detected.

 ---